 Joe has proven himself a natural leader and an energetic force on the Pittsburgh legal scene.
 After serving in several leadership roles within the Allegheny County Bar Association, Joe became its president on July 1, 2021.
 As president, Joe serves the ACBA’s approximately 6,000 members to ensure the organization is fostering a culture of ethics and professionalism and championing equality and diversity in the legal community.
 The ACBA supports equal access to legal services and enhances the success of members through education, networking, leadership and professional development opportunities.

-A creative and detailed writer, Joe authors for legal publications as well as mainstream media including: the Pennsylvania Bar Institute, the Pennsylvania Bar Association Family Law Section, the Allegheny County Bar Association Bench and Bar Conference Family Division Sound-Off, and Pennsylvania Family Lawyer.
-Joe dishes out advice to young lawyers in his featured column in the Lawyers Journal, “Coffee Chat: Your Daily Cup of Joe,” and writes for The Legal Intelligencer.
+A creative and detailed writer, Joe authors for legal publications as well as mainstream media including: the Pennsylvania Bar Association Family Law Section, the Allegheny County Bar Association, and Pennsylvania Family Lawyer.
+Previously, Joe dished out advice to colleagues in his featured column in the Lawyers Journal, “Coffee Chat: Your Daily Cup of Joe,” and wrote for The Legal Intelligencer.

 Face to Face

 I love the practice of law and am often in the office on weekends, but I try to maintain an equally busy social life.
 I can usually be found trying one of Pittsburgh’s great restaurants on a Saturday night, but I also enjoy escaping the city and visiting my hometown in southeastern Ohio.
 When I need a bigger break, I love the Caribbean and the West Coast.

 I recently moved from Downtown Pittsburgh to Shadyside and continue to pleasantly surprise myself with my ability to take on home improvement projects.
 You can learn how to do just about anything if you watch enough videos on YouTube!